8:00 a.m. – 4:30 p.m.

 But, the application is a lot easier than you would think.
 Almost everything is self-reported, so you won’t need a high school transcript or tax forms.

-To apply for EOPS services, just do the following (if you haven’t, already):
+Just do the following (if you haven’t, already):

 - Apply to attend Contra Costa College